2021 OFFICE BEARERS

 Manager, Tasmanian Dairy Industry Authority

 Carolyn works in government and has a strong interest in the not-for-profit sector.
-She recognises the importance of keeping members informed how CPA Australia delivers value to members.
+She recognises the importance of delivering value and keeping members informed across CPA Australia.

 James Hipwood CPA – Councillor